Compaction of Quasi One-Dimensional Elastoplastic Materials: References

-{\it Self-avoiding random walk model ---} To better understand the mechanism of increasing spatial exclusion effects, we model the folding process as a self-avoiding random walk (SAW) of the wire inside the confinement.
+\textbf{Self-avoiding random walk (SAW) model.} We argue that the strength of self-avoidance effects is indeed captured by the total length $L$ of the injected wire, rather than the total volume excluded by it (i.e.\ the packing fraction).
+The exclusion effect that an inserted rod-like object experiences inside a crumpled structure is effectively determined by the projection of the crumpled wire on a plane perpendicular to the direction of insertion.
+Therefore, the total length and the thickness of the crumpled wire are expected to be the influential parameters.
+However, the circular cross section of wires reduces the contact area between the touching wires and, thus, the effective frictional force between them.
+As a result, the self-avoidance effects are not proportionally increasing with the wire thickness (i.e.\ $r$).
+We conclude that the entire contribution to the spatial exclusion constraint can be attributed to the length of wire, reflected in the dimensionless quantity $\lambda{=}\frac{L}{R}$ which grows as $\lambda{\sim}(\Rr)^{1.5}$ (while $\phi$ decreases as $\phi{\sim} (\Rr)^{{-}0.5}$).
+In the following, we simulate the folding process as a SAW of the wire inside the confinement.
 While the existing SAW algorithms mainly follow stochastic Markovian dynamics to sample the ensemble of trajectories on regular lattices, here we propose an alternative approach which accounts for the time evolution of the step size $\ell$.
-We first suppose that the strength of self-avoidance effects after the $n$-th fold is mainly controlled by the length $L_n$ of the inserted wire, i.e.\ the larger is the parameter $\lambda_n{=} \frac{L_n}{R}$, the smaller is the success probability for the fold $n{+}1$ to be a long fold.
-The size $\ell$ of the next fold is obtained via the following algorithm: The distance $\ell$ between two randomly chosen points inside the sphere is taken as the trial fold size, and the proposal is accepted according to a Metropolis-like criterion with probability
+We suppose that the strength of self-avoidance effects after the $n$-th segment is mainly controlled by the length $L_n$ of the inserted wire, i.e.\ the larger is the parameter $\lambda_n{=}\frac{L_n}{R}$, the smaller is the success probability for the segment $n{+}1$ to be a long one.
+The size $\ell_{n{+}1}$ of the next segment is obtained via the following algorithm: A trial segment size $\ell$ is chosen randomly within $[0,\ellmax]$, with $\ellmax$ being the maximum segment length obtained in experiments for a given value of $R$.
+The proposed $\ell$ is accepted according to a Metropolis-like criterion with probability